-6. EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES, WORKING PARTIES AND SUB-COMMITTEES
+6. EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB-COMMITTEES

 - a The Chair of the Council may convene an extraordinary meeting of the Council at any time. - b If the Chair of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
-The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors. - c The chair of a committee, working party or a sub-committee may convene an extraordinary meeting of the committee, working party or the sub-committee at any time. - d If the chair of a committee, working party, or a sub-committee does not call an extraordinary meeting within 5 days of having been requested to do so by 2 members of the committee, working party or the sub-committee, any 2 members of the committee, working party or the sub-committee may convene an extraordinary meeting of the committee, working party or a sub-committee.
+The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors. - c The chair of a committee may convene an extraordinary meeting of the committee at any time. - d If the chair of a committee does not call an extraordinary meeting within 5 days of having been requested to do so by 2 members of the committee, any 2 members of the committee may convene an extraordinary meeting of the committee.